- Frequently Asked Questions -

-On average, dental appointments take an hour and fifteen minutes from start to finish.
+On average, dental appointments take an hour and thirty minutes from start to finish.

-- We begin with the check in process, greeting your fur baby and going over concerns and medical history.
+- We begin with the check in process, greeting your pet and going over concerns and medical history.

-- Next is our comprehensive veterinary dental exam, to determine whether or not your fur baby is a good candidate for the non-anesthetic dental cleaning.
+- Next is our comprehensive veterinary dental exam, to determine whether or not your pet is a good candidate for the non-anesthetic dental cleaning.

 - Followed by dental charting, subginigval dental scaling and polishing.
 Time can increase depending on the stage of dental disease, as well as pet cooperation.